admiraldonkey/social-media/README.md

 - User profiles display their bio, follower information, and any posts they have made.
 - Styled with TailwindCss, posts have alternating styles.
 - Clerk SignedIn and SignedOut components used to dynamically render or restrict user as appropriate.
+- Authentication is currently somewhat lax to allow for easier feature/functionality testing.
+Would restrict some signup options if intended for real use.

 ## Future considerations